brianthehughes/basicboxes/README.md

 JBOC cluster compute?

-Benchmarking
+_**Appendix B.1**_

+**Benchmarking**

-Phoronix Test Suite - Benchmark Phoronix Self Test
+- Phoronix Test Suite - Benchmark Phoronix Self Test

+_**Apprendix A.1**_

+**Notes along the way - What we learned**

+- Live
+-
+Quick stop at Live Environments, Live Installers, and the challenge of experiencing a Live OS on Minimum Requirements.

+1. Please approach a Live Environment with 200% Minimum Requirement RAM
+2. See #1

+(Graphic to explain system resources in a RAMDRIVE driven Live Environment)